cdleonard/test-tcp-mtu-probing/README.md

 works by creating three namespaces linked by veth pairs, dropping ICMP in the middle namespace and then running iperf between the client and server.

+At the start all namespaces are set to allow the "himtu", then the middle namespace decrease MTU to "lomtu" and waits for TCP mss to decrease.
+Afterwards the MTU is increased again and mtu probing should reach an MSS close to the himtu value.

 Smaller scripts test specific scenarios:
 * [test-long-writes](test-long-writes): Test with 256k writes and 256k window
 * [test-tiny-writes](test-tiny-writes): Test with 8k writes and 256k window